manishinala/manishinala/README.md

 - 👀 I’m interested in Mechanical Engineering and the code implementing the real world engineering problems.
 - 🌱 I’m currently learning OpenCV and Robotic Operating System in developing autonomous robot
 - 💞️ I’m looking to collaborate who have similar interets and are willing to spare some free time.
-- 📫 How to reach me is through my website manishinala.com
+- 📫 How to reach me is through[ LinkedIn ](https://www.linkedin.com/in/manishinala)
 - 😄 Pronouns: ...
 He/Him/They/Them

 <!---